-In fact, over the past two years alone, Ross Feller Casey attorneys have recovered in excess of $400 million for their clients, and have resolved more significant birth injury lawsuits than any other Pennsylvania firm.
+In fact, over the past three years alone, Ross Feller Casey attorneys have recovered well in excess of $600 million for their clients, and have resolved more significant birth injury lawsuits than any other Pennsylvania firm.

 Ross Feller Casey is uniquely qualified to litigate cerebral palsy lawsuits, in part because we have something rare among personal injury law firms – a team of Ivy League trained doctors right on staff.
 The team includes Dr. Charles H. Bowers, a nationally recognized physician with more than three decades of experience in both surgery and Obstetrics and Gynecology.

 Cerebral palsy, or CP, is an umbrella group of disorders that can affect muscle control, sensation, head control, walking, muscle tone, coordination and cognitive functioning.
 It afflicts about a half million people in the U.S. and is caused by injury or abnormal development in the immature brain, most often before birth.
 In many cases, a medical error occurred during the birth process that damaged specific areas of the child’s brain that control motor functions.